r3dotstone/jaden.github.io/thingsmade.md

 ### Handmade Roman Scale Armor

-I made this as a final project for my eigth grade Latin class.
+I made this as a final project for my eighth grade Latin class.
 Every scale was hand-cut from sheets of copper and peened into a dome in my garage, using the head of a sledge hammer as an anvil.
 This project has made for some exciting moments in Nature of Materials (ES231) when we learned about obstacles to dislocation motion and work-hardening.

 <img style="max-width: 500px; height: auto; " src="https://r3dotstone.github.io/portfolio/media/armor.jpg" >